ThomasCrevoisier/intro-to-purescript/index.md

 - `<<<` instead of `.` for composition
 --

-- More generally, few frustrating differences in libraries --
+- More generally, some frustrating differences with well known Haskell libraries and their PS equivalent --

 - Separation of concerns pushed a bit too far